Chief Justice Kimberly S. Budd

 Justice Kafker graduated from Amherst College in 1981 and from the University of Chicago Law School in 1985, where he was on the Law Review.
 After law school, he served as a law clerk to Justice Charles L. Levin of the Michigan Supreme Court, then as a law clerk to Judge Mark L. Wolf of the United States District Court for the District of Massachusetts.
 In 1987, he joined the Boston law firm of Foley, Hoag & Eliot as an associate.
 From 1991 to 1993, Justice Kafker was deputy chief legal counsel to Governor William F. Weld.
 In 1993, he was named chief legal counsel for the Massachusetts Port Authority.
 He was appointed to the Appeals Court by Governor Paul Cellucci and joined the Court on March 7, 2001.
 Governor Baker appointed him the sixth Chief Justice of the Appeals Court on July 22, 2015.

 Justice Kafker taught state constitutional law at Boston College Law School from 2009 to 2015.
 He has also served on the Visiting Committee of the University of Chicago Law School.
 He is the author of book reviews, comments and articles appearing in the University of Chicago Law Review, The Labor Lawyer, Massachusetts Law Review, Michigan State Law Review, New England Law Review, Washington and Lee Law Review, and the Rutgers Law Journal.
 He served on the Supreme Judicial Court Advisory Committee on the Rules of Civil and Appellate Procedure from 2008 to 2015.
+He now serves as President and Dean of the Flaschner Judicial Institute.
 He is also a member of the American Law Institute.